tamberg/fhnw-idb/data-transport/README.md

 * [Connecting to a Wi-Fi network](CircuitPython/wifi_connect)

 ### HTTP
-These examples use generic HTTP server.
+These examples use generic HTTP servers.
 * [Getting data from a Web server](CircuitPython/http_get_client)
 * [Posting data to a Web server](CircuitPython/http_get_client)